 In fact, it's the busiest airport in Europe in terms of traffic per square metre so we recommend allowing plenty of time to get through passport and security controls.
 Customers often complain of overcrowding, delays, and long queues at passport control.
 This can affect your transit time so consider organising everything (such as visas) before heading to the airport.

 Ataturk Airport has one security check before passport control and another security check after.
-If you need to buy toiletries or water for your trip we suggest waiting until after the final security control—otherwise you may find yourself required to discard those items.
+If you need to buy toiletries or water for your trip it's best to wait until after the final security control.
+Otherwise you may have to throw those items away.

-If you need to take a shower, access the internet, or blow off some steam by playing PlayStation, we recommend heading to the Primeclass Lounge above the food court in the International Terminal.
-The lounge is open 24 hours a day where you’ll have access to personal massage chairs and snacks.
-A pass to enter the lounge costs EUR 33.90 + VAT.
+If you need to take a shower, access the internet or just blow off some steam by playing PlayStation, we recommend heading to the Primeclass Lounge in the International Terminal.
+The lounge is open 24 hours a day and you’ll have access to personal massage chairs and snacks.
+It's bigger and more comfortable than the Comfort Lounge on the mezzanine floor above the food court.

 You definitely find electrical outlets in the airport lounges, for example the SkyTeam Lounge has more than 70 electric power sockets (Location: International Terminal, airside, Next to Gate 223).